-Telecoil (optional for Telecoil models only)
+Telecoil (Optional)

 Your hearing aid may have a telecoil.
-The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC) telephones and in theaters, cinemas, houses of worship, etc. that have a teleloop installed
+The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC) telephones and in theatres, cinemas, houses of worship, etc. that have a teleloop installed

 When you select the Telecoil function, your hearing aid picks up signals from the teleloop or your HAC telephone.
 Your hearing care professional can activate the Telecoil program.